PatrycjaPaczkowska/To-do-application/README.md

 ## Short Description

 A simple application for saving tasks and their priorities.
-The application was built using Context Api as part of the Welcome Page.
+The application was built using Context Api as part of the Welcome Page https://github.com/PatrycjaPaczkowska/Welcome-Page.

 ## Technologies
 * React Create App 16.13.1